BulbITOrg/bulb-site/documentation.md

 ### Introduction

-Bulb for JIRA is a <a href="https://www.atlassian.com/software/jira" target="blank">JIRA</a> plugin what displays information about your automated tests along with your JIRA issues.
+Bulb for JIRA is a <a href="https://www.atlassian.com/software/jira" target="blank">JIRA</a> plugin which displays information about your automated tests along with your JIRA issues.
 It makes test automation coverage transparent even to non-technical team members.

 ### Plugin REST services